Transportation Security Administration: History and mission

+In August 2017, the General Services Administration announced a new headquarters for the TSA would be built in Springfield, Virginia.
+The new, 625,000-square-foot headquarters was built near the outskirts of Fort Belvoir and the Franconia-Springfield Metro station, and cost $316 million.

 Administration and organization

 Leadership

-When TSA was part of the Department of Transportation, the head of the agency was referred to as the under secretary of transportation for security.
+When the TSA was part of the Department of Transportation, the head of the agency was referred to as the undersecretary of transportation for security.
 Following the move to the Department of Homeland Security in March 2003, the position was reclassified as the administrator of the Transportation Security Administration.

-There have been seven administrators and six acting administrators in the TSA's 19-year history.
+There have been seven administrators and six acting administrators in the TSA's 23-year history.
 Several have come to the job after previously serving as Coast Guard flag officers, including Loy, Neffenger, and Pekoske.

-Following the passage of the FAA Reauthorization Act of 2018, which included a provision known as the TSA Modernization Act, the administrator's term was set as a five-year term retroactive to the start of current Administrator David Pekoske's term.
+Following the passage of the FAA Reauthorization Act of 2018, which included a provision known as the TSA Modernization Act, the administrator's term was set as a five-year term retroactive to the start of current administrator David Pekoske's term.
 It also made the deputy administrator a politically appointed position.

 Organizational structure

-All offices are headed by an Assistant Administrator, except for the offices of Enterprise Support, Law Enforcement/ Federal Air Marshal Service, Operations Support, and Security Operations, which are headed by an Executive Assistant Administrator; the office of Chief Counsel uses the title of Chief Counsel.
-The Strategy, Policy Coordination, and Innovation office is headed by an Executive Director.
-The Executive Assistant Administrator for Law Enforcement is also the Director of the Federal Air Marshal Service.